-Admission to the Cummer Museum is free on Tuesdays (thanks, Florida Blue) from 4 to 9 PM as well as the first Saturday of each month from 10 to 4 PM.
+Admission to the Cummer Museum is free on Tuesdays (thanks, Florida Blue) as well as the first Saturday of each month.
 Be sure to take in the lovely outdoor gardens with fountains, arbors, and reflecting pools.
 Outdoors, enjoy the English Gardens and spectacular bridge and St. John’s River views in the city.

 Enjoy Taco Tuesday Deals

 The Pier Cantina & Sandbar at Jacksonville Beach has terrific happy hour pricing.
 Enjoy oceanfront dining at high top tables, $2.99 for every taco on the menu, drink discounts, and freaking fantastic Queso Dip and chips.
 This is my idea of a perfect Taco Tuesday.

 St. Johns Town Center is a beautiful palm-tree lined upscale shopping complex flanked by anchor stores Nordstrom and Dillards plus popular choices like Barnes & Noble and The Cheesecake Factory.